-• You will learn to speak clearly and vividly about your work and why it matters, in terms non-scientists can understand.

-- You will develop your ability to write about science for a public audience without "dumbing down" your material. - You will learn how to use blogs, Twitter and other forms of social media for two-way communication with different segments of the public.
-Includes hands-on instruction, tailored to your experience. - You will practice communicating with key audiences, such as fellow scientists, journalists and public officials.
+- Students will learn to speak clearly and vividly about their science and why it matters, in terms non-scientists can understand. - Students will develop the ability to write about science for a public audience without "dumbing down" their message. - Students will learn how to use blogs, Twitter and other forms of social media for two-way communication with different segments of the public.